ffomezolam/GA-DSI-Capstone/README.md

 I considered these not relevant to the content

 ### Modeling

+See `models/` directory for instructions on downloading and setting up pre-trained models

 Used OpenAI's GPT2 pre-trained transformer model (`distilgpt2`) as implemented by Hugging Face's `transformers` library for text generation.
 Fit on